 In terms of your craft, which taught you more, school or life?

 Life for sure.
-Both school and University didn’t teach much.
-I was always looking at other artists work I admired and trying to inject some of their work in mine.
+Both school and university didn’t teach much.
+I was always looking at other artists' work I admired and trying to inject some of their work in the mine.
 Work definitely influenced my work.
-Got me thinking cleaner, faster, and more conceptual.
+Gb me thinking cleaner, faster, and more conceptual.
 Being faced with problems helped me work on better solutions.
 And life, having so many ups and downs, provided me with much content to create from.
 Experience taught me more than any textbook could have.

 How do you start working on a project?

 I usually come up with a rough idea first. inspired by an event, something someone said that resonated, or by lyrics of a song even.
 I transfer the sketch in my head onto paper whenever I’m feeling the urge to create.